Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-The childlessness rate (TCR) in Slovakia reached 38.5% in 2024, marking an increase of 3.3 percentage points from 2023.
-Over the latest five-year period from 2020 to 2024, the TCR has shown a rising trend, averaging 31.8%.
-When compared to the 1970s average of 10.0%, the current figure is approximately 28.5 percentage points higher.
-Slovakia holds the 14th position among 38 countries globally and ranks 9th within 31 European nations.
+In 2024, Slovakia's childlessness rate (TCR) reaches 38.5%, marking an increase of 3.3 percentage points from 2023.
+The TCR has been on an upward trend during the latest five-year period from 2020 to 2024, averaging 31.8%.
+This is a significant rise compared to the 1970s average of 10.0%, showing an increase of roughly 28.5 percentage points.
+Slovakia holds the 14th position out of 38 countries worldwide and ranks 9th among 31 European nations in terms of childlessness rate.

 Total Childlessness Rate (TCR) over the decades